 If water build up is an issue in your yard, you might be considering a surface drain.
 The system is helpful for many homeowners and can be installed relatively easily by professionals.
 When you’re considering surface drains as a solution for your landscape, consider the following points to choose the right system for your situation.

 - Is there a clear point where you’d like the drain system to start?
 Is there an exit point where the water can be relocated to?

 - If the drains will go through an area with heavy foot traffic, be sure that you’re choosing materials that will hold up to the pressure that will be put on them.

 - On areas that will have a lot of traffic, like driveways and walkways, you’ll most likely want to choose a square grate, to keep the area flat.

 - If the area you’re removing water from is part of the landscaping, you’ll most likely want a round grate to help prevent debris from building up.

 Are you having issues with water pooling in your yard?
 Is water coming from an outside source and creating problems with your landscaping?
-Call the team at Circle D Industries for a consultation.
+Call the team at Circle D Construction for a consultation.
 The pros can assess the area and determine what type of drainage solution will work best.